divya-nk/deeplearning-specialization/3-Structuring-ML-Projects/W2-Q-Autonomous-driving-casestudy.md

 ### Question 9
 You can buy a specially designed windshield wiper that help wipe off some of the raindrops on the front-facing camera.
 Based on the table from the previous question, which of the following statements do you agree with?

-	[] 2.2% would be a reasonable estimate of the maximum amount this windshield wiper could improve performance.
+	[x] 2.2% would be a reasonable estimate of the maximum amount this windshield wiper could improve performance.
+	Note: Yes.
+You will probably not improve performance by more than 2.2% by solving the raindrops problem.
+If your dataset was infinitely big, 2.2% would be a perfect estimate of the improvement you can achieve by purchasing a specially designed windshield wiper that removes the raindrops.
 	[] 2.2% would be a reasonable estimate of the minimum amount this windshield wiper could improve performance.
 	[] 2.2% would be a reasonable estimate of how much this windshield wiper will improve performance.
 	[] 2.2% would be a reasonable estimate of how much this windshield wiper could worsen performance in the worst case.